fachwerk-dev/lib/docs/components/f-svg.md

 # f-svg

-`<f-svg>` is a thin wrapper component around the `<svg>` element, providing quality-of-life enhancements: content padding, content centering, download capability and mobile support.
+`<f-svg>` is a thin wrapper component around the `<svg>` element, providing several quality-of-life enhancements when working with SVG: content padding, content centering, downloading, and mobile support.

 ## Props